 Betsy Wolfe has established herself as one of the most versatile and keenly intelligent Broadway performers of her generation.
-She is currently starring in the Tony nominated musical Waitress, where she gives a multi-faceted performance as Jenna, a woman struggling in an abusive relationship.
+She just finished starring in the Tony nominated musical Waitress, where she gave a multi-faceted performance as Jenna, a woman struggling in an abusive relationship.
 Prior to that, she played Cordelia, one of the lovable “lesbians from next door,” in the Broadway revival of Falsettos, directed by James Lapine, which recently aired on PBS.
 She is perhaps best known for her critically acclaimed performance as Cathy in the Off-Broadway revival of The Last Five Years—but more on that in a minute.

 Originally from California, Betsy received her BFA in musical theatre from the Cincinnati Conservatory of Music.
 At age 20—prior to graduation and before even prior to being able to legally drink or get a British pilot’s license—she made her Carnegie Hall debut with the Cincinnati Pops Orchestra under Maestro Erich Kunzel.
 After receiving her BFA, Betsy quickly moved on to star as Rona Lisa Peretti in the San Francisco and Boston companies of The 25th Annual Putnam County Spelling Bee.
 Soon after, she made her Broadway debut in the revival of 110 in the Shade.
 Betsy gained attention for her next role in both the Off-Broadway and Broadway productions of Sherie Rene Scott’s Everyday Rapture, where she played one of the two Menonettes.